King's Quest VII: Story

 Rosella successfully reaches the Land of Ooga Booga, but the passage back to the Underground collapses behind her.
-With the help of local Doctor Mort Cadaver, Rosella begins seeking out the real Otar while coming up against many challenges.
-After rescuing a black cat, Rosella receives one of the cat's lives and the location of Otar.
-With the help of a gravedigger she helped earlier, Rosella manages to reach Otar, but is imprisoned with him by Malicia.
-Using the dragon toad, the two escape and plot to return to the Underground to foil Malicia using a secret entrance hidden somewhere in the town.
-With help from Mort, they bypass one of Malicia's monsters to enter a swamp, but Otar convinces Rosella to enter Malicia's house and steal back a mysterious device that is the only thing that can stop Malicia.
-After evading a werewolf, the two manage to find the secret entrance in the town hall and reenter the Underground.
+With the help of local physician and mortician Dr. Mort Cadaver, Rosella begins seeking out the real Otar while evading many dangers, notably a boogeyman loyal to Malicia.
+After rescuing Dr. Cadaver's black cat, Rosella receives one of the cat's lives and the location of Otar.
+Rosella manages to find Otar and the two plot to return to the Underground to foil Malicia using a secret entrance hidden somewhere in Falderal.
+Leaving Ooga Booga to arrive in a swamp, Otar convinces Rosella to steal back a mysterious device from Malicia's house nearby that is the only thing that can stop Malicia.
+After evading the Were-Woods' werewolf-like inhabitants, the two manage to find the secret entrance in Falderal's town hall and reenter the Underground, only to find the imposter Otar having just activated the volcanic eruption.

-In exchange for returning the moon to the sky, Valanice is pardoned and manages to retrieve the salve.
-Acting on advice from a rock spirit, Valanice restarts the local river, breaking Attis' curse.
-Using the salve to get past the werewolf, Valanice makes her way to the Land of Ooga Booga where she locates and returns the Headless Horseman's head after being informed of recent events by the black cat.
-In return, he allows Valanice use of his horse Necromancer to reach Etheria.
-In Etheria, Valanice locates the Fates who tell her that the king and queen are gone and she must travel to a dreamworld to speak to Mab, the lady of dreams.
-Valanice is also able to get the ambrosia she needs to restore a magical cornucopia and break Ceres' curse.
-With the help of Mort, Valanice is able to enter the dreamworld while asleep, only to discover Mab frozen in a block of ice.
-With Ceres' help, Valanice is able to find a way to break the curse while Mab's brother provides a way into the dreamworld while she is awake.
-Valanice frees Mab who helps Valanice use the winds to contact King Oberon and Queen Titania.
-With the volcano close to erupting, the king and queen return to help.
+Meanwhile, Valanice has been pardoned after returning the moon to the sky and breaks Attis' curse by restarting the local river.
+Using a magic salve to safely cross the Were-Woods, Valanice makes her way to the Land of Ooga Booga where she learns about the former lord of the realm, Count Tsepish, from his dog.
+Valanice locates and returns Count Tsepish's missing head and in return, he allows Valanice use of his horse to reach Etheria, a kingdom in the sky.
+In Etheria, Valanice locates the Fates who tell her that King Oberon and Queen Titania, who can stop the volcano, are gone and she must travel to the dreamworld to speak to Mab, the lady of dreams.
+With the help of Dr. Cadaver, Valanice is able to enter the dreamworld while asleep, only to discover Mab frozen in a block of ice.
+By breaking the curses on Ceres and Mab, Valanice is able to contact King Oberon and Queen Titania, and they prepare to stop the volcano's eruption.